A martingale approach to noncommutative stochastic calculus: Introduction

-whenever $X$ is a (continuous vector-valued) semimartingale and $F$ is a $C^2$ map; above, $DF$ and $D^2F$ are, respectively, the first and second Fr\'{e}chet derivatives of $F$ and $[dX_s,dX_s]$ indicates integration against the quadratic variation of $X$.
-This crucial perspective from classical stochastic analysis has not (yet) made it into the noncommutative literature.
-The central goal of the present paper is to incorporate this insight by developing a general theory of noncommutative stochastic calculus that follows as closely as possible the classical martingale theoretic development of the subject.
-As we summarize in more detail in Section \ref{sec.mainres}, the fruits of these labors is the first general theory of noncommutative quadratic (co)variation, continuous-time noncommutative Bukholder--Davis--Gundy inequalities (Theorem \ref{thm.NCBDG}), and a noncommutative It\^{o} formula (Theorem \ref{thm.NCIF}) in which the correction term is a quadratic variation integral of the second derivative as in the classical case.
-Moreover, we show that other known instances of noncommutative It\^{o}'s formula arise as special cases of ours via derivative calculations and quadratic variation calculations, thereby demonstrating a ``universality'' of our formula.
-A key point is that we consider general maps $F$ defined on subsets of the operator algebra, rather than very specific functions like those induced via functional calculus by a scalar function of a real variable.
+whenever $X$ is a (continuous vector-valued) semimartingale and $F$ is a $C^2$ map; above, $DF$ and $D^2F$ are, respectively, the first and second Fr\'{e}chet derivatives of $F$, and $[\d X_s, \d X_s]$ denotes integration against the quadratic variation of $X$.
+This crucial perspective from classical stochastic analysis has not yet made it into the noncommutative probability literature.
+The central goal of the present paper is to incorporate this insight by developing a general theory of noncommutative stochastic calculus that follows as closely as possible the classical martingale-theoretic development of the subject.
+As we summarize in more detail in Section \ref{sec.mainres}, the fruits of these labors are the first general theory of noncommutative quadratic (co)variation, continuous-time noncommutative Burkholder--Davis--Gundy inequalities (Theorem \ref{thm.NCBDG}), and a noncommutative It\^{o}'s formula (Theorem \ref{thm.NCIF}) in which the correction term is a quadratic variation integral of the second derivative as in the classical case.
+Moreover, we show that other known instances of noncommutative It\^{o}'s formula arise as special cases of ours via derivative and quadratic variation calculations, thereby demonstrating a ``universality'' of our formula.
+A key point is that we consider general maps $F$ defined on subsets of the operator algebra rather than highly specific classes of functions like those induced via functional calculus by a scalar function of a real variable.

 The remainder of this paper is organized as follows.
-In Section \ref{sec.phil}, we briefly outline the modern form of the classical (continuous semi)martingale theoretic approach to stochastic integration.
-Then in Section \ref{sec.mainres}, we give precise statements of the main constructions and results of this paper.
-Section \ref{sec.bg1} summarizes necessary preliminaries: background on noncommutative probability theory and notations for trace polynomials and various classes of multilinear maps.
-Section \ref{sec.ncprocesses} introduces notions of adaptedness (of noncommutative $L^p$-space-valued processes and various multilinear-map-valued processes) and special processes (martingales, FV processes, and decomposable processes) that are key to our development.
+In Section \ref{sec.phil}, we briefly outline the modern form of the classical (continuous semi)martingale-theoretic approach to stochastic integration.
+In Section \ref{sec.mainres}, we give precise statements of the main constructions and results of this paper.
+Section \ref{sec.bg1} summarizes the necessary preliminaries: background on noncommutative probability theory and notations for trace polynomials and various classes of multilinear maps.
+Section \ref{sec.ncprocesses} introduces notions of adaptedness (of noncommutative $L^p$ space--valued processes and various multilinear map--valued processes) and special processes (martingales, FV processes, and decomposable processes) that are key to our development.